mcguirepr89/BirdNET-system/README.md

 1. Creates ssh-key pairings as necessary.
 1. Creates and copies the appropriate systemd *.service* and/or *.mount* files.
 1. Installs any selected '*.cron*' jobs.
-1. Installs *conda* for the aarch64 architecture using the current release from jjhelmus@ https://github.com/jjhelmus/conda4aarch64/releases
+1. Installs *miniforge* for the aarch64 architecture using the current release from https://github.com/conda-forge/miniforge
 1. Builds BirdNET in conda's *'birdnet'* virtual environment.
 1. Enables (but does not start) birdnet_analysis.service